ragerxlol/ragerx-foss-install-instructions/README.md

 ### Postgres

 RagerX uses postgres as its database, so first you'll need to install it and set up a new user / database.
-The below assumes you will use set up a user and database with the name `monero_foss` and password `password`.
+The below assumes you will set up a user and database with the name `monero_foss` and password `password`.
 Make sure to change these values!

 ```
 sudo apt install postgresql